-ARTICLE 18: (Citizens Petition) - Jon Androlewicz - Zoning Change on Oxford Ave. - Motion Failed to achieve a 2/3rd Majority vote to amend the Official Dudley Zoning Map, by changing the zoning district from Residential 30 (RES 30) to Light Industrial 87 (LI 87) for the property shown as lot 153B on the Plan entitled "ANR Plan of Land for 153 Oxford Avenue" prepared by DC Engineering and Survey, Inc., dated November 11, 2022 consisting of 11.4522 acres and is on Assessors Map 212-06-001, said Plan is attached as Addendum 1.
+ARTICLE 19 - (Citizens Petition) - Jon Androlewicz - Zoning Change on Oxford Ave. - To see if the Town will vote to amend the Official Dudley Zoning Map, by changing the zoning district from Residential 30 (RES 30) to Light Industrial 87 (LI 87) for the property shown as lot 153B on the Plan entitled "ANR Plan of Land for 153 Oxford Avenue" prepared by DC Engineering and Survey, Inc., dated November 11, 2022 consisting of 11.4522 acres and is on Assessors Map 212-06-001, said Plan is attached as Addendum 1 or take any other action relating thereto. (the subdividing of the lots was approved by the town previously.
+The change of zoning will make the zoning contiguous on certain parcels on Oxford Ave. that are already owned by Three R's Realty Corp.
+The purpose of this request is to change the zoning to be able to continue work at our existing property at 123 Oxford Ave within the zoning regulations and bylaws.
+For reference this is a lateral transfer of properties between two property companies owned by Three R's Realty Corp).